-Whereas the view just considered is held widely (but not exclusively) by Arminians, the view now to be discussed is held widely (but not exclusively) but those in the Reformed tradition.
-Most of the Reformers, and later theologians in that tradition, followed Augustine, who came to believe that Paul is referring to true believers such as himself.
+Most of the Reformers, and many later theologians in that tradition, followed Augustine, who came to believe that Paul is referring to true believers such as himself.
 Luther gave it classic utterance when he described the believers as ‘at the same time a justified person and a sinner’.
-This is the view also of Calvin, Owen (whose great work in indwelling sin is based on this passage), Simeon, Haldane, Hodge, Barnes, Plumer, Brown, Shedd, Nygren, Berkhof, Bruce, Cranfield, Dunn, Murray, Morris, Barrett, Hendriksen, Packer, and Edwards.
+This is the view also of Calvin, Owen (whose great work in indwelling sin is based on this passage), Simeon, Haldane, Hodge, Barnes, Plumer, Brown, Ryle, Shedd, Nygren, Berkhof, Bruce, Cranfield, Dunn, Murray, Morris, Barrett, Hendriksen, Packer, and Edwards.
 In support of this view, it is to be noted that Paul is still writing in the 1st person, that he does speak favourably of the law (which, it is claimed, an unregenerate person would scarcely do), and he does express longing for final deliverance (which again, it is claimed, an unregenerate person would scarcely do).

 Brown draws attention to the apostle’s main purpose in this part of Romans 7.
 In vv7-13, it is to show that the law cannot make an unsaved person holy.
 In vv14-25, it is to show that it cannot make a saved man holy.
 The change is signalled, in part, by a shift from the past tense to the present tense.